devopsengineerDan/Daniel_Take_break/README.md

 2. create a virtual environment by running and initialize the env by running `pipenv shell`
 3. install the dependencies `pipenv install`
 4. bundle the cli-app by running `python3 setup.py bdist_wheel --universal`
-5. the pip install break-app `pipenv install dist/BreakApp-0.10-py2.py3-none-any.whl`
+5. then install break-app `pipenv install dist/BreakApp-0.10-py2.py3-none-any.whl`
 6. run the app `breakapp`

    DEBUG ERROR